 In this article, we’ll explore the potential dangers of perfectionism and its root cause.
 We’ll also go over some ideas on how to overcome perfectionism and the downside of not caring about perfection.

-A perfectionist is a person who strives for flawlessness and sets excessively high and unrealistic performance standards for himself.
-A perfectionist wants to do things perfectly and anything ‘less than perfect’ or ‘almost perfect’ is considered by him a failure.
+A perfectionist is a person who strives for flawlessness.
+They set excessively high and unrealistic performance standards for themselves.
+A perfectionist wants to do things perfectly, and anything less than perfect or almost perfect is seen as a failure and insult.

-While perfectionism may seem like a good personality trait to possess, it does more harm than good.
+While perfectionism may seem like a good personality trait to have, it often does more harm than good.

 Harms of perfectionism

 Since a perfectionist sets very high, unattainable goals and performance standards, they usually fail and this destroys their self-esteem and self-confidence.

 This is because, according to their thinking, not reaching those standards means they’re a failure or a loser.
 So, they feel ashamed when they make a mistake.

 A perfectionist may avoid mistakes to such an extent that they don’t try anything new just to escape their imagined humiliation.
 A perfectionist thus has a high chance of becoming a procrastinator.